This post contains affiliate links.

 - Ortakoy Hotel – 9.2 rating on Booking.com

-- Ortakoy Aysem Sultan Hotel – Best value with rooms for only $34 per night.
-(And don’t worry it still has a great 8.4 rating as well!)
+- Ortakoy Aysem Sultan Hotel – The most budget-friendly rooms in Bebek (and don’t worry it still has a great 8.4 rating as well).

 Bebek restaurants in front of the Rumeli Fortress